The family is the building block of society

 adjust to the changing environment and adequately perform

-To facilitate this much needed approach to family life, parenting
+To facilitate this much-needed approach to family life,

-programmes should become an integral part of the school curriculum.
+parenting programs should become an integral part of the

 Being the young developing nation that we are, we are fortunate